 Background/Introduction: Explanation of the importance and relevance of the proposed work as well as a review of the relevant literature.
+For renewal applications, a summary of the main accomplishments during the last performance period should also be included.

 Proposed Research and Methods: Identify the hypotheses to be tested (if any) and details of the methods to be used including the integration of experiments with theoretical and computational research efforts.